 Today you will embark on a short tour that highlights the hidden beauty and nature of Batan Island.
 Your first stop will be at Diura fishing village, a small fishing community three kilometres from the town of Mahatao, facing the Pacific.
 The village is best known for its gorgeous landscape and the Kapayvanuvanua ritual.
 The ritual is performed at the start of the fishing season (March) when they will butcher a pig and make offerings to the spirits in the hope of a bountiful catch and safe journey.
-While you walk through the village you will see freshly caught dolphinfish (arayu) and flying fish (dibang), both common in the area, hanging out to the dry.
+While you walk through the village you will see freshly caught dolphinfish (arayu) and flying fish (dibang), both common in the area, hanging out to dry.

-One cannot leave Batanes with experiencing the honesty of the Ivatan people, most evident in the town's own honesty coffee shop.
+One cannot leave Batanes without experiencing the honesty of the Ivatan people, most evident in the town's own honesty coffee shop.
 Here there is no standby seller and instead they rely on the honour system when paying for goods taken from the store.

-Your last stop will be at the Chawa view deck affording you wonderful views of the island's western cliffs and West Philippine Sea.
+Your last stop will be at the Chawa View Deck affording you wonderful views of the island's western cliffs and West Philippine Sea.